luanrv00/luanrv00/readme.md

 **Hi, I'm Luan.
 Like many of you I work with computers.**

-### There is current scenarios I've working for the past 6 years
+### There is current scenarios I've working on for the past 6 years

 - Web application with HTML/CSS and JavaScript ecosystem (Reactjs, Nodejs);
 - Local and production environments with Linux and Docker;